berkeleybop/berkeleybop.github.io/project/gmod/index.md

 Some of the many GMOD software projects we collaborate with / contribute to:

-- [Apollo](https://genomearchitect.org): A Java-based genome annotation browser and editor
+- [Apollo](https://genomearchitect.org): A Java-based genome annotation browser and editor based on JBrowse
 - [Chado](http://gmod.org/wiki/Chado): Chado is a relational schema that underlies many GMOD installations
 - [JBrowse](http://jbrowse.org): A genomic web browser package used by Apollo and many other projects